Empress Matilda: Battle of Lincoln

 The clergy gathered again in Winchester after Easter, on 7 April 1141, and the following day they declared that Matilda should be monarch in place of Stephen.
 She assumed the title "Lady of England and Normandy" (domina Anglorum) as a precursor to her coronation.
 Although Matilda's own followers attended the event, few other major nobles seem to have attended and the delegation from London procrastinated.
 Stephen's wife, Queen Matilda, wrote to complain and demand her husband's release.
 Nonetheless, Matilda then advanced to London to arrange her coronation in June, where her position became precarious.
-Despite securing the support of Geoffrey de Mandeville, who controlled the Tower of London, forces loyal to Stephen and Queen Matilda remained close to the city and the citizens were fearful about welcoming the Empress.
-On 24 June, shortly before the planned coronation, the city rose up against the Empress and Geoffrey de Mandeville; Matilda and her followers fled just in time, making a chaotic retreat back to Oxford.
+Despite securing the support of Geoffrey, Earl of Essex, who controlled the Tower of London, forces loyal to King Stephen and Queen Matilda remained close to the city and the citizens were fearful about welcoming the Empress.
+On 24 June, shortly before the planned coronation, the city rose up against the Empress and Geoffrey of Essex; Matilda and her followers fled just in time, making a chaotic retreat back to Oxford.

 Meanwhile, Geoffrey of Anjou invaded Normandy again and, in the absence of Waleran of Beaumont, who was still fighting in England, Geoffrey took all the Duchy south of the River Seine and east of the Risle.
 No help was forthcoming from Stephen's brother Theobald this time either, who appears to have been preoccupied with his own problems with France—the new French king, Louis VII, had rejected his father's regional alliance, improving relations with Anjou and taking a more bellicose line with Theobald, which would result in war the following year.
 Geoffrey's success in Normandy and Stephen's weakness in England began to influence the loyalty of many Anglo-Norman barons, who feared losing their lands in England to Robert and the Empress, and their possessions in Normandy to Geoffrey.
 Many started to leave Stephen's faction.
 His friend and advisor Waleran was one of those who decided to defect in mid-1141, crossing into Normandy to secure his ancestral possessions by allying himself with the Angevins, and bringing Worcestershire into the Empress's camp.
-Waleran's twin brother, Robert of Leicester, effectively withdrew from fighting in the conflict at the same time.
-Other supporters of the Empress were restored in their former strongholds, such as Bishop Nigel of Ely, and still others received new earldoms in the west of England.
+Waleran's twin brother, Robert, effectively withdrew from fighting in the conflict at the same time.
+Other supporters of the Empress were restored in their former strongholds, such as Nigel of Ely, and still others received new earldoms in the west of England.
 The royal control over the minting of coins broke down, leading to coins being struck by local barons and bishops across the country.